ianyepan/ianyepan.github.io/_posts/2022-02-16-emacs-emojis.md

 ![Emojis](/images/emacs-emojis.png){: width="80%"}
 _Emacs showing emojis_

-First, you must have an emoji font installed.
-Personally, I love the new fluent design emojis by Microsoft (the new one on Windows 11), under the name "[Segoe UI Emoji](https://docs.microsoft.com/en-us/typography/font-list/segoe-ui-emoji)".
+Step one, you must have an emoji font installed.
+I really adore the new fluent design emojis by Microsoft (the new one on Windows 11), under the name "[Segoe UI Emoji](https://docs.microsoft.com/en-us/typography/font-list/segoe-ui-emoji)".
 Other